-The most recent biological opinion evaluated the continued implementation of the sea turtle conservation regulations under the ESA and the continued authorization of the southeast U.S. shrimp fisheries in federal waters (NMFS 2014).
-The Gulf shrimp fishery was considered specifically as part of this larger consultation.
+The impacts of the Gulf shrimp fishery on ESA-listed species were evaluated in the most recent biological opinion on the continued implementation of the sea turtle conservation regulations under the ESA and the continued authorization of the southeast U.S. shrimp fisheries in federal waters (NMFS 2014).
 The biological opinion, which was based on the best available commercial and scientific data, concluded the continued authorization of the southeast U.S. shrimp fisheries in federal waters (including the Gulf shrimp fishery) is not likely to jeopardize the continued existence of threatened or endangered species (NMFS 2014).
 The biological opinion implemented measures to minimize the impacts of incidental take to sea turtle or smalltooth sawfish.
 After the completion of the biological opinion, NMFS designated new critical habitat for the Northwestern Atlantic distinct population segment of loggerhead sea turtles defined by five specific habitat types.
-Two of those habitat types (nearshore reproductive and Sargassum) occur within the GMFMC's jurisdiction.
+Two of those habitat types (nearshore reproductive and Sargassum) occur within the Gulf Council's jurisdiction.
 NMFS determined that all federal Gulf fisheries operate outside the nearshore reproductive habitat and will not affect it.
 Gulf fisheries (including the shrimp fishery) could overlap with the Sargassum habitat.
-However, NMFS determined any effects from those fisheries would be insignificant and were not likely to adversely affect the Sargassum habitat unit.
+However, NMFS determined any effects from those fisheries would be insignificant and, therefore, were not likely to adversely affect the Sargassum habitat unit.

 The shrimp fishery is classified in the 2015 List of Fisheries as a Category II fishery (79 FR 77919; January 28, 2015).
 This classification indicates the annual mortality and serious injury of a marine mammal stock is greater than 1% but less than 50 % of the stocks potential biological removal (PBR), not including natural mortalities, which may be removed from a marine mammal stock while allowing that stock to reach or maintain its optimum sustainable population.
-This fishery was elevated to Category II from Category III (mortality or serious injury to <1% of the PBR) in 2011 based on increased interactions reported by observers, strandings, and fisheries research data.4
+This fishery was elevated to Category II from Category III (mortality or serious injury to <1% of the PBR) in 2011 based on increased interactions reported by observers, strandings, and fisheries research data 4